 EXECUTIVE SUMMARY 1

 THE NATIONAL ENDOWMENT FOR THE HUMANITIES 2

 THE OFFICE OF INSPECTOR GENERAL 2

 AUDIT AND REVIEW ACTIVITIES 3

-INVESTIGATIVE ACTIVITIES 12
+INVESTIGATIVE ACTIVITIES 9

-HOTLINE ACTIVITIES 13
+HOTLINE ACTIVITIES 10

-OTHER ACTIVITIES 14
+OTHER ACTIVITIES 11

-TABLE I - REPORTING REQUIREMENTS.
-16
+TABLE I - REPORTING REQUIREMENTS 13

-TABLE II - INSPECTOR GENERAL-ISSUED REPORTS WITH QUESTIONED COSTS 17
+TABLE II - INSPECTOR GENERAL-ISSUED REPORTS WITH QUESTIONED COSTS 14

-TABLE III - INSPECTOR GENERAL-ISSUED REPORTS WITH RECOMMENDATIONS THAT FUNDS BE PUT TO BETTER USE 17
+TABLE III - INSPECTOR GENERAL-ISSUED REPORTS WITH RECOMMENDATIONS THAT FUNDS BE PUT TO BETTER USE 14

-GLOSSARY OF AUDIT TERMINOLOGY 18
+GLOSSARY OF AUDIT TERMINOLOGY 15

 PEER REVIEW RESULTS Appendix A

-This Semiannual Report to Congress highlights the activities of the National Endowment for the Humanities (NEH) - Office of Inspector General (OIG) for the period April 1, 2015 through September 30, 2015.
-OIG activities completed during this reporting period addressed Agency operations and grantee operations/compliance, including oversight of non-Federal audits of NEH grantees.
-We also monitored the independent auditors engaged to conduct the annual audit of the NEH financial statements for fiscal year ending September 30, 2015.
+This Semiannual Report to Congress highlights the activities of the National Endowment for the Humanities (NEH) - Office of Inspector General (OIG) for the period April 1, 2016 through September 30, 2016.
+OIG activities completed during this reporting period addressed NEH's compliance with government-wide mandates and oversight of non-Federal audits of NEH grantees.
+We also monitored the independent auditors engaged to conduct the audit of the NEH financial statements for fiscal year ending September 30, 2016.

-During this reporting period, we issued an inspection report concerning the NEH information security program and practices in effect for FY 2014, pursuant to the Federal Information Security Management Act of 2002 (FISMA) and we reported on the Agency's compliance with the Improper Payments Elimination and Recovery Act of 2010 for FY 2014.
-We also completed and issued limited audit reports concerning two NEH grantees, completed desk reviews of Single Audit reports issued by non-Federal auditors for five NEH grantees, and completed a quality control review of workpapers supporting Single Audit reports concerning a state humanities council.
-As of the end of this reporting period, we have several audits and inspections in process, the results of which we anticipate including in our semiannual report for the period ending March 31, 2016.
+During this reporting period, we reported on NEH's compliance with the Federal Managers' Financial Integrity Act (FMFIA) concerning fiscal year 2015 and the Improper Payments Elimination and Recovery Act of 2010 (IPERA) concerning fiscal year 2015.
+We also completed desk reviews of Single Audit reports issued by non-Federal auditors for two NEH grantees.
+As of the end of this reporting period, we have several audits and inspections in process, the results of which we anticipate including in our semiannual report for the period ending March 31, 2017.

-The OIG engaged the services of Leon Snead & Company, P.C.
-(IPA) to conduct the annual audit of the NEH financial statements for fiscal year ending September 30, 2015, as required by the A ccountability of Tax Dollars Act of 2002.
-During this reporting period, we monitored the planning and interim testing activities of the independent auditors to ensure compliance with applicable requirements.
+We engaged the services of Leon Snead & Company, P.C. (the "IPA") to conduct the audit of the NEH financial statements for fiscal year ending September 30, 2016, as required by the A ccountability of Tax Dollars Act of 2002.
+During this reporting period, we monitored the planning and interim testing activities of the independent auditors to ensure compliance with applicable Federal requirements.

-We received fifty Hotline complaints during this reporting period, none of which remain open as of the end of the reporting period.
+We received two Hotline complaints during this reporting period, neither of which remain open as of the end of the reporting period.
 No investigations were initiated by the NEH-OIG during this reporting period.